saptarshibasu/aws-study/README.md

   * If your instance has a public IPv4 address, we release the address and give it a new public IPv4 address.
 The instance retains its private IPv4 addresses, any Elastic IP addresses, and any IPv6 addresses
   * If your instance is in an Auto Scaling group, the Amazon EC2 Auto Scaling service marks the stopped instance as unhealthy, and may terminate it and launch a replacement instance.
 To prevent this, you can suspend the scaling processes for the group while you're resizing your instance
   * If your instance is in a cluster placement group and, after changing the instance type, the instance start fails, try the following: stop all the instances in the cluster placement group, change the instance type for the affected instance, and then restart all the instances in the cluster placement group
+  * For Amazon EC2 Linux instances using the **cloud-init** service, when a new instance from a standard AWS AMI is launched, the public key of the Amazon EC2 key pair is appended to the initial operating system user’s ~/.ssh/authorized_keys file
+  * For Amazon EC2 Windows instances using the **ec2config** service, when a new instance from a standard AWS AMI is launched, the ec2config service sets a new random Administrator password for the instance and encrypts it using the corresponding Amazon EC2 key pair’s public key
+  * you can set up the operating system authentication mechanisms you want, which might include X.509 certificate authentication, Microsoft Active Directory, or local operating system accounts
+  *

 ## EFS